 After attending this course, attendees should be able to:

 - Manage portfolio trading compliance, including client restrictions, allocation and aggregation procedures and testing

 - Assess and implement an effective compliance trading system so that your firm can operate in a manner consistent with industry best practices

-- Explore the intersection of compliance, trading and operations to help spot and eliminate questionable trading activity that could lead to compliance violations and SEC fines
+- Examine the intersection of compliance, trading and operations to help detect and eliminate questionable trading activity that could lead to compliance violations and SEC fines

 - Recognize complex trading arrangements and pinpoint compliance red flags

 - Evaluate approaches to portfolio compliance monitoring

 - Extract lessons to be learned from relevant SEC enforcement cases.

 For Whom: Chief Compliance Officers, Management Compliance Staff at all levels, Legal Counsel, Trading Personnel Persons involved with monitoring client portfolios